-This manual has been carefully prepared to instruct you in operating, maintaining, and lubricating your ELEC-TRAK tractor.
+This manual has been carefully prepared to instruct you in operating, maintaining, and lubricating your ELEC-TRAK[®] tractor.
 IT IS VERY IMPORTANT THAT EACH OPERATOR FULLY UNDERSTANDS THE ENTIRE CONTENTS OF THIS MANUAL FOR SAFE, DEPENDABLE OPERATION AND TO PROLONG THE LIFE OF THE EQUIPMENT.

-Your ELEC-TRAK tractor dealer is equipped with a complete stock of genuine ELEC-TRAK tractor parts.
-He has factory-trained service personnel using the latest approved test and repair equipment and will service your tractor to provide efficient and economical operation.
-UNAUTHORIZED SERVICE MAY VOID WARRANTY.
-HOW-EVER, BEFORE CALLING YOUR DEALER FOR SERVICE, SEE THE TROUBLE-SHOOTING CHECK LIST ON PAGE 17.
+Your ELEC-TRAK Industrial tractor and equipment dealer is equipped with a complete stock of genuine ELEC-TRAK tractor parts.
+He has factory-trained service personnel using the latest approved test and repair equipment and will service your tractor to assure safe, efficient, and economical operation.
+UNAUTHORIZED SERVICE VOIDS WARRANTY.
+HOWEVER, BEFORE CALLING YOUR DEALER FOR SERVICE, SEE THE TROUBLESHOOTING CHECK LIST ON PAGE 19.